okta/okta.github.io/_source/_posts/2018-06-18-spring-boot-angular-auth-code-flow.md

 The reason from the report: your page loads too slowly and is not interactive within 10 seconds.

-I imagine this could be fixed if you rendered the Angular app server-side initially.
+I imagine performance could be improved if you rendered the Angular app server-side initially.
 This should be possible with Simon Wächter's [Angular Universal for Java](https://github.com/swaechter/angularj-universal).
 I haven't tried it myself.

 ## Learn More about Spring Boot and Angular